An00bIS47/Homekit/README.md

 #### MiFlora
 Connects MiFlora Flower bluetooth devices to Homekit via Nimble.
-This plugin exposes a temperature, moisture, fertility and light itensity sensor with EVE history support.
+This plugin exposes a temperature, moisture, fertility and light itensity sensor with EVE history support using Nimble

 #### RCSwitch
-Exposes multiple RC outlets as a outlet with EVE history and schedule support.
+Exposes multiple RC outlets as a outlet service with EVE history and schedule support.

 #### InfluxDB